InnerSourceCommons/InnerSourceLearningPath/meetings/roles.md

 * Have the agenda open and share your screen with the people on the call.
 * Guide the group through reviewing each agenda item from top to bottom.
+* Before discussing each item, briefly remind people of what it is so that they're up to speed and can contribute to the conversation).
 * The purpose of reviewing each agenda item is to generate actionable, assigned next steps.
 Accordingly:

   * Guide the conversation towards understanding what is blocking the item's progression and what can be done to advance it.